- Search The Registry

 *Sam Langford was born on this date in 1886.
-He was an Black Canadian boxer known as the 'Boston Tar Baby' and the 'Boston Terror'.
+He was a Black Canadian boxer known as the 'Boston Tar Baby' and the 'Boston Terror.'

-Born in Weymouth Falls, Digby County, Nova Scotia in 1886, Langford ran away from home at the age of 12 and worked his way to Boston.
-At the age of 16, at 5'7" and weighing 135 lbs, he made his professional boxing debut, winning his first fight.
-Within eighteen months he fought and defeated Joe Gans, the world lightweight champion.
-Unfortunately, it was not a title bout, and was characteristic of Langford's 21-year ring career; Langford never held a world boxing title, although he fought and defeated many of those who did.
-After just three years as a pro, Langford and his manager felt he was ready for the heavyweight big leagues.
+Born in Weymouth Falls, Digby County, Nova Scotia, in 1886, Langford ran from home at 12 and worked his way to Boston.
+At age 16, at 5'7" and weighing 135 lbs, he made his professional boxing debut, winning his first fight.
+Within eighteen months, he fought and defeated Joe Gans, the world lightweight champion.
+Unfortunately, it was not a title bout and was characteristic of Langford's 21-year ring career; Langford never held a world boxing title, although he fought and defeated many of those who did.
+After just three years as a pro, Langford and his manager felt he was ready for the big heavyweight leagues.

 In 1906, Langford took on American Jack Johnson, Negro Heavyweight Champion and contender for the world crown.
-It took Johnson, (who was in his prime and had both a size and weight advantage) 15 rounds to defeat Langford.
-Thereafter, Johnson never gave Langford a rematch for fear that he might lose his title, and when Johnson won the heavyweight championship two years later, he was even more determined to keep his title, and stayed away from Langford.
+It took Johnson (who was in his prime and had both a size and weight advantage) 15 rounds to defeat Langford.
+Thereafter, Johnson never gave Langford a rematch for fear that he might lose his title.
+When Johnson won the heavyweight championship two years later, he was even more determined to keep his title and stayed away from Langford.

-He was a well-known and respected boxer on three continents in the early 1900's.
-Sam Langford was considered to be one of the most punishing punchers in boxing history.
-Sam Langford died in Cambridge, Massachusetts on January 12, 1956 a year after his election into The Ring magazine's Boxing Hall of Fame.
+He was a well-known and respected boxer on three continents in the early 1900s.
+Sam Langford was considered one of the most punishing punchers in boxing history.
+Sam Langford died in Cambridge, Massachusetts, on January 12, 1956, a year after his election into The Ring magazine's Boxing Hall of Fame.
 He was the first non-champion ever to be so honored.

 Langford continues to be remembered for his achievements.
 In 1972, Weymouth Falls erected a plaque to his memory in its community center.
 His Cambridge, Massachusetts, grave was given a proper headstone in 1986.
-CBC radio produced an hour-long drama on Langford's life that was written by Charles Saunders.
-Now, ninety years after Sam Langford’s professional career was launched, the Historic Sites and Monuments Board of Canada recognize his contribution to Canadian history.
+CBC Radio produced an hour-long drama on Langford's life written by Charles Saunders.
+Now, ninety years after Sam Langford’s professional career was launched, the Historic Sites and Monuments Board of Canada recognizes his contribution to Canadian history.